-Justine Barron writes for film, TV, podcasts, stage, and print and online media.
-Her work has appeared in The Appeal, Miami Herald, Rolling Stone, FAIR Media, Baltimore Beat, Baltimore Fishbowl, Baltimore Brew, Jewish Journal, Devastator Quarterly, Undisclosed Podcast, WLRN-NPR and on stages across the country.
+Justine Barron writes for print and online media, film, TV, podcasts, and stage.
+Her work has appeared in The Appeal, Miami Herald, Rolling Stone, FAIR Media, Baltimore Beat, Baltimore Fishbowl, Baltimore Brew, Jewish Journal, Devastator Quarterly, Undisclosed Podcast, WLRN-NPR, and on stages across the country.
 She was a frequent guest of the Real News "Stir Crazy" show and has appeared on numerous other podcasts and talk shows.
-She is also an acclaimed live storyteller, who wrote and produced live shows, including at the Hollywood Improv.
-She has won the Moth storytelling competition four times.
+She is also an acclaimed live storyteller and has won the Moth storytelling competition four times.

-In 2016, Justine Barron pursued her longtime interest in crime and justice by investigating and writing about the death of Freddie Gray while in Baltimore police custody for the Undisclosed Podcast.
-She continues to dive deep into Baltimore crime and media and is the author of the forthcoming, "They Killed Freddie Gray: The Anatomy of a Police Brutality Cover-Up" for Catalyst Press (2022).
+Justine Barron pursued her longtime interest in crime and justice by investigating and writing about the death of Freddie Gray while in Baltimore police custody for the Undisclosed Podcast.
+She continues to dive deep into Baltimore crime and media and is the author of the forthcoming, "They Killed Freddie Gray: The Anatomy of a Police Brutality Cover-Up" for Arcade Press (2023).
 She is a 2021 Best of Baltimore winner in Baltimore Magazine.

 Justine Barron has a hard time talking about herself directly.